|

 Keywords:

-adjustment; allowance; analogy; breach; case law; compensatory allowance; compensatory measure; criteria; decision; discretion; duty to substantiate decision; grounds; independence; international civil servant; no provision; official travel; organisation's duties; purpose; safeguard; salary; travel expenses; written rule;
+adjustment; allowance; analogy; breach; case law; compensatory allowance; compensatory measure; criteria; decision; discretion; duty to substantiate decision; grounds; independence; no provision; official; official travel; organisation's duties; purpose; safeguard; salary; travel expenses; written rule;

 Organisation for the Prohibition of Chemical Weapons